Introduction to Azure IoT with Fsharp

 level DeviceId, Wind Speed, and Observation Time values.

-Navigate back to the ASA Overview
+Navigate back to the ASA Overview tab and press Start at the top of

 the overview pane.
 Note that ASA jobs are notoriously slow to start and stop